openshift/osdctl/docs/command/osdctl_env.md

   -d, --delete                Delete environment
   -k, --export-kubeconfig     Output export kubeconfig statement, to use environment outside of the env directory -h, --help                  help for env
-  -l, --login-script string   OCM login script to execute in a loop in ocb every 30 seconds -p, --password string       Password for individual cluster login -r, --reset                 Reset environment
+  -K, --kubeconfig string     KUBECONFIG file to use in this env (will be copied to the environment dir) -l, --login-script string   OCM login script to execute in a loop in ocb every 30 seconds -p, --password string       Password for individual cluster login -r, --reset                 Reset environment